Rosemary: Cultivars

+Uses

-Culinary use
+Culinary

-Rosemary leaves are used as a flavoring in foods, such as stuffing and roast lamb, pork, chicken, and turkey.
-Fresh or dried leaves are used in traditional Mediterranean cuisine.
-They have a bitter, astringent taste and a characteristic aroma which complements many cooked foods.
+Rosemary leaves are used as a flavoring in foods, such as stews, stuffing, roasted meats, and marinades.

+Fresh or dried leaves are used in traditional Mediterranean cuisine, having an aroma of pine which complements many cooked foods.
 Herbal tea can be made from the leaves.
-When roasted with meats or vegetables, the leaves impart a mustard-like aroma with an additional fragrance of charred wood that goes well with barbecued foods.

-In amounts typically used to flavor foods, such as one teaspoon (1 gram), rosemary provides no nutritional value.
-Rosemary extract has been shown to improve the shelf life and heat stability of omega 3-rich oils which are prone to rancidity.
-Rosemary is also an effective antimicrobial herb.
+In some cooking, the woody stem, stripped of its leaves, is used as a skewer.

 Fragrance

-Rosemary oil is used for purposes of fragrant bodily perfumes or to emit an aroma into a room.
-It is also burnt as incense, and used in shampoos and cleaning products.
+Hungary water, dating to the 14th century, was one of the first alcohol-based perfumes in Europe, and was primarily made from distilled rosemary.
+Rosemary oil is used in perfumes, shampoos, cleaning products, and aromatherapy.

 Phytochemicals

-Rosemary contains a number of phytochemicals, including rosmarinic acid, camphor, caffeic acid, ursolic acid, betulinic acid, carnosic acid, and carnosol.
+Rosemary essential oil contains about 150 phytochemicals, including rosmarinic acid, camphor, A-pinene, caffeic acid, ursolic acid, betulinic acid, carnosic acid, and carnosol.
 Rosemary essential oil contains 10–20% camphor.

-Rosemary extract, specifically the type mainly consisting of carnosic acid and carnosol, is approved as a food antioxidant preservative in several countries.
-The E number is E392.
+Rosemary extract, specifically the type mainly consisting of carnosic acid and carnosol, is approved as a food preservative in several countries, having E number E392.

-Folklore and customs

-The plant or its oil have been used in folk medicine in the belief it may have medicinal effects.
+In culture

 Rosemary was considered sacred to ancient Egyptians, Romans, and Greeks.
-In Don Quixote (Part One, Chapter XVII), the fictional hero uses rosemary in his recipe for balm of fierabras.

-The plant has been used as a symbol for remembrance during war commemorations and funerals in Europe and Australia.
-Mourners would throw it into graves as a symbol of remembrance for the dead.

-In Australia, sprigs of rosemary are worn on ANZAC Day and sometimes Remembrance Day to signify remembrance; the herb grows wild on the Gallipoli Peninsula, where many Australians died during World War I.
+It was written about by Pliny the Elder (23–79 CE) and Pedanius Dioscorides (c.
+40 CE to c.
+90 CE), a Greek botanist (amongst other things).
+The latter talked about rosemary in his most famous writing, De Materia Medica, one of the most influential herbal books in history.

 Several Shakespeare plays refer to the use of rosemary in burial or memorial rites.
 In Shakespeare's Hamlet, Ophelia says, "There's rosemary, that's for remembrance.
 Pray you, love, remember."
 It likewise appears in Shakespeare's Winter's Tale in Act 4 Scene 4, where Perdita talks about "Rosemary and Rue".
 In Act 4 Scene 5 of Romeo and Juliet, Friar Lawrence admonishes the Capulet household to "stick your rosemary on this fair corse, and as the custom is, and in her best array, bear her to church."
+It is also said that "In the language of flowers it means 'fidelity in love.'"

+In Don Quixote (Part One, Chapter XVII), the fictional hero uses rosemary in his recipe for balm of fierabras.

+Rosemary is one of the four herbs mentioned in the refrain of the folk song "Scarborough Fair."

-In the Spanish fairy tale The Sprig of Rosemary, the heroine touches the hero with the title rosemary in order to restore his magically lost memory.
+In the Spanish fairy tale The Sprig of Rosemary, the heroine touches the hero with the titular sprig of rosemary in order to restore his magically lost memory.

+The plant has been used as a symbol for remembrance during war commemorations and funerals in Europe and Australia.
+Mourners would throw it into graves as a symbol of remembrance for the dead.
+In Australia, sprigs of rosemary are worn on ANZAC Day and sometimes Remembrance Day to signify remembrance; the herb grows wild on the Gallipoli Peninsula, where many Australians died during World War I.

+Rosemary is used in Danube Swabian culture for christenings, weddings, burials and festivals; for example, an apple with a sprig of rosemary in it is used for Kirchweih celebrations.